justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 // res2: Int = 6
 ```

-Another example that follows the Monoid pattern is joining strings together.
+Another example that follows the Semigroup pattern is joining strings together.
 Take the following strings:

 `"Hello" "," "World" "!"`

-As long as we don't rearrange the strings, we can append them in any order we like and get the same final result
+As long as we don't rearrange the strings, we can append them in any order we like and get the same final result.
+Imagine 4 strings a,b,c and d:

 ```
 a b c d